blackarck/ngx-time-scheduler/README.md

 [![latest](https://img.shields.io/npm/v/ngx-time-scheduler/latest.svg)](http://www.npmjs.com/package/ngx-time-scheduler)
 [![npm](https://img.shields.io/npm/dt/ngx-time-scheduler.svg)](https://www.npmjs.com/packagengx-time-scheduler)

 A simple Angular Timeline Scheduler Resizable library, extension of library at https://github.com/abhishekjain12/ngx-time-scheduler.
-Added functionality to resize the items instead of dragging them, this library will publish change to end date.
+Added functionality to resize the items instead of dragging and dropping them horizontally.
+You can drag the end section of the items to extend the end date ( example extending project end date to new end date).
+This will fire resize end date event.
+Also added in version 1.2.0 event to trigger a custom context menu for creating new Items.

 # Installation